- SUBgroups is organized for junior mathematicians, by junior mathematicians.

-A SUBgroup is a small group of first-year students (3 to 5 members), all from different PhD programs.
+A SUBgroup is a small group of first-year students (3 to 5 members), all from different math graduate programs.
 The group meets every two weeks by video chat for about an hour through the fall.
 Topics of conversation will include members’ recent successes and difficulties in grad school as well as tidbits of math they’ve recently encountered.
-Some norms and some suggestions for how the meetings can run well will be shared with participants; see the Handbook.
-For instance, everyone will have a turn to talk about whatever recent experiences they choose.
+Some norms and some suggestions for how the meetings can run well are shared with participants; see the Handbook.
+For instance, it’s a norm that everyone will have a turn to talk about whatever recent experiences they choose.
 The meetings will be run by the participants themselves.

-There are three main goals for these chats.
+There are three main goals for these groups and chats.

 share: One challenge of math graduate school is that it isn’t always easy to share the experiences you’re having.
 Family and friends may not always “get” these experiences, and you may or may not feel comfortable sharing everything with your new classmates or professors.
 In your SUBgroup you will be able to share your experiences with people who can relate to beginning a graduate career, but from a little distance.
 You’ll also have the chance to share about the cool math you’re learning!